 • Blood is a fluid connective tissue.

-• The quantity of blood in the human’s body is 7% of the total weight.
+• The quantity of blood in the human body is 7% of the total weight.

 • pH value of blood is 7.4.

-• There is an average of 5-6 litres of blood in human body.
+• There is an average of 5-6 liters of blood in the human body.

-• Female contains half litre of blood less in comparison to male.
+• Female contains half a liter of bloodless in comparison to male.

 • It also fights infection and regulates temperature.